Eyened/rtnls_vascx_models/README.md

 ## VascX models

-This repo contains the Retinalysis models used in the VascX pipeline and instructions to extract
+This repository contains the instructions for using the VascX models from the paper [VascX Models: Model Ensembles for Retinal Vascular Analysis from Color Fundus Images](https://arxiv.org/abs/2409.16016).

+The model weights are in [huggingface](https://huggingface.co/Eyened/vascx).

 ### Installation